tmitzka/season-ratings-plotter/README.md

 ### Creating the Plot Graph
 The scraping module has done its task, now it's time to create the graph.
-If you scraped more than two seasons, you can choose which of them you want to include in the graph.
+If you scraped more than one season, you can choose which of them you want to include in the graph.
 The graph is displayed in a new window.
 When you close it, the program ends.
 You can **adjust the size** of the window by dragging its borders, and you can **save the graph** by clicking the disk icon below.